-Printable PDF of SPG 601.01, Freedom of Speech and Artistic Expression (https://spg.umich.edu/sites/default/files/policies/601x01.pdf)
+Printable PDF of SPG 601.01 (http://spg.umich.edu/sites/default/files/601X01.PDF)

 SPG Number: Owner:

 601.01 Office of the President

 Date Issued: Primary Contact:

-July 1, 1988 Office of the President
+July 31, 1988 Office of the President

 Last Updated:

-April 1, 1993

 Hard copies of this document are considered uncontrolled.
 If you have a printed version, please refer to the University SPG website (spg.umich.edu) for the official, most recent version.